 This truly is an amazing line of figures that all action

-figure collectors and comic book fans have gravitated to
+figure collectors and comic book fans have gravitated to.

-however Hasbro did announce in mid-2013 that they will more
+Hasbro announced in mid-2013 that they

-than likely change the naming of the line and introduce
+would change the line and introduce

 future characters with a tie-in to movie and other